MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/Account.md

 ms.author: leeclontz
 ---

-# Account in Cloud for Nonprofit core data model
+# Account in Microsoft for Nonprofit core data model

 Business that represents a customer or potential customer.
 The company that is billed in business transactions.